ghidora77/GEE_Labs_Website/docs/A03-IntrotoGEE.md

 ```

-We have successfully calculated the elevation in an area of Niger in under 2 seconds!
+We have successfully calculated the maximum elevation in an area about the size of Niger in under 1 second!
 In future projects, we will calculate a wide range of usable values incredibly quickly.

 There are hundreds of different operations for using `Reducer`, with the functions listed on the left hand table under 'Docs'.
 Certain functions will only work with specific object types, but follow along with the Reducer [documentation](https://developers.google.com/earth-engine/guides/reducers_intro) to get a better understanding of how to aggregate data and extract meaningful results.
 Getting familiar with Reducer is an essential component to working with Google Earth Engine.